-South Korea holds live-fire drills hours after North Korea missile launch
+South Korea holds live-fire drills that simulate destroying North Korea's leadership

 'Most serious and grave ever'

 International reaction to North Korea's missile launch was swift.
-Japanese Prime Minister Shinzo Abe said it was the "most serious and grave ever" threat to his country.
+Japanese Prime Minister Shinzo Abe said it was the "most serious and grave" threat to his country.

 South Korea joined with the United States and Japan Wednesday in calling for an emergency meeting of the United Nations Security Council to discuss the North Korea launch, Japan's UN ambassador Koro Bessho told CNN.